 Our approach to the curriculum results in a fun, engaging, and high-quality Computing education.

-It is evident through discussion with the children and in their Computing books where necessary or appropriate that children are engaged with their learning.
+It is evident through discussion with the children and in their online creative space on Purple Mash that children are engaged with their learning.

 Children demonstrate their skills confidently and competently.